Protecting your drug plan from rising costs

-A major concern for employers looking to control their costs is health and dental benefits.
+A major concern for employers looking to control their costs is a health and dental benefits.
 One of the fastest rising health care costs for employers is drug plans.
-With the advances in medicine, there seems to be new drugs every other month.
+With the advances in medicine, there seem to be new drugs every other month.
 Employers have to make the tough decision of balancing cost control with the wellbeing of their employees.
 Here are four strategies for plan sponsors to consider.

 Mandatory generic substitution is similar to generic substitution: the plan sponsor will cover the cost of the generic drug equivalent; the plan will only cover brand name drugs if your doctor prescribes it.
-Mandatory generic substitution takes it a step further: the plan will only cover generic drugs, even if doctor of your employee prescribes a brand name drug.
-This can lead to big cost savings for plan sponsors: the average cost of generic drugs is 25 per cent less costly than the brand name equivalent.
+Mandatory generic substitution takes it a step further: the plan will only cover generic drugs, even if a doctor of your employee prescribes a brand name drug.
+This can lead to big cost savings for plan sponsors: the average cost of generic drugs is 25 percent less costly than the brand name equivalent.

 You probably already know what a deductible is – it’s the expense amount an employee must incur before he or she can be reimbursed for a drug expense covered by your drug plan.
 While most drug plans have a deductible, there are different variations of the standard deductible you may want to consider.

 A lot of employers make the mistake of assuming their deductible is set in stone, when in fact it’s fairly common to increase the deductible on a yearly basis.
 Employers can make a request to their insurance provider to update the insurance contract as required.
-Employers often change their deductible to reflect rising drug costs and inflation.
+Employers often change their deductibles to reflect rising drug costs and inflation.

-A large number of employers are leaving money on the table by not introducing a percentage co-insurance.
+A large number of employers are leaving money on the table by not introducing a percentage of co-insurance.
 A percentage co-insurance is a good way to share costs with employees.
 Although a co-insurance won’t cost the average employee very much, it can lead to big savings across the board.

-Coordination of Benefits
+Coordination of benefits